-It gets pretty interesting when you start to ask this question, “What is memory anyway?”.
+It gets pretty interesting when you start to ask this question, “What is memory anyway?.”
 I think a lot of us think of it as recalling information, like for a test in school or work.
 It might be remembering names.
-Or it might be a focus question because we are scattered and not focused and then not remembering things because we are all over the place.
+Or it might be a question of focus because we are scattered and not focused and then not remembering things because we are stressed or anxious.
 But the explanations actually make sense, especially when you realize how individual our memory and learning styles are.

 UC Berkeley, Psychology Today and Newsmax have some great information that I’ll condense into this article (references below).
 Part of this includes understanding the two types of memory, how they work and at the end, the ‘why’s and wherefores’ of how things might go awry and then how best to make it better within our new understanding of how we learn and file ‘information’.